PhilipCoder/WillCoreRequests/README.md

 ```
 ---
 ### ES5 Mode
-Some people are living in the past and are still use Internet Explorer.
+Some people are living in the past and are still using Internet Explorer.
 Unfortunately there are cases where we have to cater for those poor souls and ignore the awesomeness of ES6 and later versions of JavaScript.

 To enable ES5 mode, change the line in your Startup.cs from and to the following: